-Pro-Vice-Chancellor, International and Recruitment and member of the Senior Management team
+Pro-Vice-Chancellor – International and member of the University Executive

 Since 2015, we have pursued a purposeful internationalisation strategy.
 Our global ambitions encompass a set of strategic relationships with the likes of Université de Technologie Compiegne, Polytech Montpellier, UP Madrid and UP Catalunya, DIAT and VIT in India, Nanyang Technological University Singapore, RMIT Melbourne, Mohammed VI Polytechnic University and Purdue University.
 Simon has also been instrumental in the development of new transnational education initiatives with Muscat (2017-22) and Jiangsu Universities (2018-).

-An environmental engineer (Imperial College, PhD; Cranfield University, DSc ) with 160 journal publications, Simon is also a leading proponent of environmental risk management, having directed institutes for Government and the Research Councils; drafted Government guidelines on environmental risk; and championed research centres for EPSRC and NERC.
+An environmental engineer (Imperial College, PhD; Cranfield University, DSc) with 160 journal publications, Simon is also a leading proponent of environmental risk management, having directed institutes for Government and the Research Councils; drafted Government guidelines on environmental risk; and championed research centres for EPSRC and NERC.
 His research seeks to reconcile society's unease about pollution with the responsibilities of organisations for its safe management.
-Beyond academe, Simon’s has been as a member of the Government’s Interdepartmental Liaison Group on Risk Assessment; the joint engineering institutions’ Hazards Forum; BBSRC’s Beringer Panel; HMT’s Engineering and Interdependencies Expert Group; and he was an Editor of Science of the Total Environment for 16 years.
+Beyond academe, Simon has been a member of the Government’s Interdepartmental Liaison Group on Risk Assessment; the joint engineering institutions’ Hazards Forum; BBSRC’s Beringer Panel; HMT’s Engineering and Interdependencies Expert Group; and he was an editor of Science of the Total Environment for 16 years.
 He is an active contributor to the Royal Academy of Engineering and editorial board member of Ingenia, its outreach magazine (2020-).

 Simon was awarded the Order of the British Empire for services to environmental risk management in 2020.